vaibhap1/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Data Mining
-- Time series analysis
-- Machine Learning
+- mHealth and Health informatics
-- Causal Inference
+- Behavioral Modeling
-- Information Retrieval
+- Statistical Modeling
 # Education to show in About widget
 education:
   courses: